WilsonTrin/OC-mitre-team/README.md

-# eCTF Insecure Example
+# eCTF Design
-This repository holds the insecure example design for an eCTF MISC system.
+This repository holds the design for our eCTF MISC system.

 ## Layout